fabioluz/proto-aggregator/README.md

 The system takes an `EXCLUSIVE LOCK` to `processed_logs` table, making sure that other instances will have to wait for this transaction before saving their data.

 Now, we need to check if the new batch does not contain a `log` that already exists in `processed_logs` table.
-A simple query such as:
+A simple query such as

 ```
 SELECT log_id FROM processed_logs WHERE log_in IN (<HUGE LIST OF IDS>)
 ```

-would work, but that would be very inneficient.
+would be enough to give a list of duplicated logs, but that is very inefficient.
 If the list inside the `IN` clause is too big, the query would be too slow.
 The bigger the batch, slower the query.

-In order to solve that, we create a temporary table called `temp_processed_logs`
+As a better approach, we create a temporary table called `temp_processed_logs`.

 ```
 CREATE TEMP TABLE temp_logs (log_id UUID) ON COMMIT DROP;